Diocese of Syros

-View of the interior of Saint George's Cathedral in Syros.

-The Diocese of Syros and Milos (Dioecesis Syrensis et Milensis) is a Latin Church diocese of the Catholic Church located in the cities of Syros and Milos in the ecclesiastical province of Naxos, Andros, Tinos and Mykonos in Greece.
+The Diocese of Syros and Milos (Dioecesis Syrensis et Milensis) is a Latin Church diocese of the Roman Catholic Church located in the cities of Syros and Milos in the ecclesiastical province of Naxos, Andros, Tinos and Mykonos in Greece.

 History

 The diocese was established in 1400 as Diocese of Syros–Milos.

 Caritas Syros, founded in 1986 is the official arm for pastoral care, charity and social support of the Roman Catholic Diocese of Syros.
 It is a member of the national Caritas Hellas.